Clean Fuel Programs

 Clean Fuel Standard Fuel Supply Forecast

-The WA Dept. of Commerce is responsible for developing "a periodic fuel supply forecast to project the availability of fuels to Washington necessary for compliance with clean fuels program requirements” (RCW 70A.535.100).
+The WA Dept. of Commerce is responsible for developing a fuel supply forecast to project the availability of fuels necessary to comply with program requirements.
 Commerce contracted with Berkeley Research Group to perform the forecast.
-A summary of these findings is provided on the Commerce website.
+A summary of these findings is provided on the Public Meeting on Clean Fuels Forecast page

 Webcasts about Clean Fuel Program Services

-Because of the perceived and often real complexity of environmental services registries and markets, such as the Clean Fuel Program, many public and private entities look to professional third-party service providers to assist with or manage the registration, data collection, reporting, credit monitoring, and market sales in the Clean Fuel Program.
-We offer these webcasts from two such third-party companies to help fleet managers get acquainted with the credit administration, consulting, and brokering services such companies provide to assist with clean fuel program implementation.
+Because of the complexity of environmental services registries and markets, such as the Clean Fuel Program, professional third-party service providers are available to help by managing registration, data collection, reporting, credit monitoring, and market sales.
+These webcasts from two such third-party companies can help fleet managers get acquainted with the credit administration, consulting, and brokering services available to assist with clean fuel program implementation.

 Oregon’s Clean Fuels Program

 Oregon’s Clean Fuels Program is addressing the state’s contribution to global climate change by reducing GHG emissions from Oregon’s transportation fuels.
-The program is on track to achieve a 10% GHG reduction by 2025.
+The program is on track to achieve a 20% GHG reduction by 2030 (see the Clean Fuels Program Overview).
 Since the program began in 2016, its progress can be summarized in three outcomes:

-- The transition to biofuels and electricity are reducing tailpipe pollution and improving public health of Oregonians.
+• The transition to biofuels and electricity is reducing tailpipe pollution and improving public health of Oregonians.

 Joint Office of Energy and Transportation